 Knots: rewoven figure-8, butterfly knot, water knot, clove hitch, bowline, double fisherman’s knot, girth hitch, Munter hitch and Prusik hitch.

-You'll need to include one letter of recommendation, from an individual who can speak to your personal climbing abilities and skills.
+You'll need to include one letter of recommendation from an individual who can speak to your personal climbing abilities and skills.
 This letter must be submitted with your application.

 We are offering a limited number of scholarships to allow students to participate who will not be able to do so without financial assistance and whose participation can help expand the Mazamas membership base beyond current cultural, economic, and ethnic demographics.

 A scholarship is for course tuition ONLY.
 Mazamas may cover the cost of your course up to 90% of the course tuition based on factors listed above.
 Other costs associated with the course may apply.
 You must have access to a computer, smartphone, or tablet to participate in the course.
 Please see course home page for associated costs and logistics.
-All scholarship awardees will qualify for select course gear at a discounted rate.

 AR is demanding in terms of time and gear, so apply only if you can make the necessary commitment.